 The inclusion of parameter uncertainty, and measurement error, allowed the uncertainty in the final estimates to be presented.
 Previously published estimates may have been spuriously precise.

-The model used in this study is not the most accurate method for assessing the impact of ending the BCG schools’ scheme.
+The model used in this study is not the most accurate method for assessing the impact of ending the BCG schools scheme.
 However, it does provide an estimate that is based on the available data and on the framework used to inform policy making.
 This allowed the strength of some the quantitative evidence used in the decision-making process to be assessed.

 A weakness of the modelling framework used in this study is that it did not include the whole population or age groups outside those directly affected by vaccination.
 The exclusion of these factors means that our results are conservative.